rsrini7/Notification-SSE-GLM-Flux/docs/01_system_architecture.md

-# Chapter 1: High-Level System Architecture
+# 01. High-Level System Architecture

 Welcome to the first chapter!
 Before we dive into the code, let's look at the project from a bird's-eye view.
 Understanding the main parts and how they talk to each other is the key to mastering any new system.